 5. Hire Professionals

 After joining groups, you may feel that you need a professional’s help to guide you.
 Financial coaching is one resource you can use to build your wealth.
 Some coaches provide insight, education, and encouragement for you to work toward your financial goals.
 They can teach clients about risk management, leveraging assets, and developing a competitive edge while integrating the clients’ habits, lifestyle, and goals.

 There are financial mentoring sites out there, as well.
 Thes include National Financial Educators Council (NFEC), the Association for Financial Counseling and Planning Education (AFCPE), and the XY Planning Network.

 Just be aware that there is a difference between a financial coach, a financial planner, and a financial adviser.
-There are also a number of wealth management and advisory tools, such as those offered by Personal Capital, that can help you work toward financial goals.
+There are also a number of wealth management and advisory tools that can help you work toward financial goals.
 Do some research to find out which one is best for you.

 The Bottom Line